-Core desire: to live in the moment with full enjoyment
+- Core desire: to live in the present and enjoy to the fullest

-The Jester is also known as: The fool, trickster, joker, practical joker or comedian.
+- The Jester is also known as: The fool, trickster, deep soul, or comedian.

 10. The Sage

-Strategy: seeking out information and knowledge; self-reflection and understanding thought processes.
+- Strategy: seek information and knowledge; self-reflection and understanding thought processes, simplify complicated ideas.

-The Sage is also known as: The expert, scholar, detective, advisor, thinker, philosopher, academic, researcher, thinker, planner, professional, mentor, teacher, contemplative.
+- The Sage is also known as: The expert, philosopher, scholar, detective, advisor, academic, researcher, professional, mentor, thinker, listener, planner, teacher, and contemplative.